Climbing Skin Tips and Tricks

 3. Extreme cold requires extra effort to keep climbing skins sticking to your skis.
 When the temp is consistently below -15 C / 0 F, keep skins warm on the descent by stuffing them between your jacket layers to keep glue working and to reduce ice/snow buildup.

-4. Routine maintenance is the key to keeping your skins functioning well all day.
+4. Routine maintenance is the key to keeping your climbing skins functioning well all day.
 Typically, it is the tips or tails of the skin that first develop snow buildup.
 Check your skins during transitions, and clean snow from the glue before the buildup becomes problematic.
 If the glue becomes iced to the point that the skin fails, scrape snow/ice off as described in tip number two and stuff your skins inside your jacket layers during the descent to help melt any remaining snow/ice as described in tip three.

 5. Given significant glue problems, a few wraps of athletic tape or Voile straps can hold the skin against the ski to get you back to the trailhead or hut.
 At the risk of sounding like a broken record, stuffing skins between jacket layers to warm them up often revives the glue.

 6. Dry skin plush is happy skin plush.
 In wet snow conditions and on warm spring tours, skins can/will absorb water, causing snow to clump on the plush.
 Sticking snow makes for a tough day on the skin track.
-Treat your skins with skin wax – a skin-specific waterproofing treatment like Black Diamond Glop StopperNikwax Ski Skin Care (apply the night before) or Eco-Wax Skin Wax.
+Treat your climbing skins with skin wax – a skin-specific waterproofing treatment like Black Diamond Glop StopperNikwax Ski Skin Care (apply the night before) or Eco-Wax Skin Wax.
 We recommend refreshing your skin plush with something like the Nikwax or Eco-Wax product at the start of each season, before a week-long trip, and even daily during the spring season.
 Treating skins with one of the liquid waxes makes them glide better and saves you energy with every step.

 7. If your skins are clumping with snow, use a pocket-sized ski scraper to remove snow and ice.
 Leave skins attached to the ski and scrape from tip to tail with a scraper.
 Don’t be shy; scrape hard to expunge moisture (the root of the problem).
-Once scraped clean, leave your skins exposed to the sun during a snack break to help dry out the moisture causing them to ice and collect snow.
+Once scraped clean, leave your climbing skins exposed to the sun during a snack break to help dry out the moisture causing them to ice and collect snow.
 Apply Glop Stopper if you have some.
 If not, get some when you return to the hut or home.
 Or apply liquid skin wax before your next tour.

 climbing skin care tips8.
 Always hang and dry climbing skins at the end of a ski day.
 Just like your clothing layers and boot liners, skins must be dried out at the end of the day.
 Be sure to hang them in a dust-free area and away from direct heat.
 Pet hair, pine needles, dirt and hot wood stoves will shorten the life of your skin glue.
 If drying skins near a direct heat source, remove them as soon as they are dry and put them away.
 If your skin glue was wet or icing during the day, start it drying with the glue side exposed to the air.
 But to be safe, do not leave them glue side exposed in high traffic areas or for extended periods.